hellomoto1234/change/README.md

 The Housepress bootstrap WordPress theme allows you to create a visually appealing, professional web page that is mobile friendly and easy to navigate.

 ## Installation
 There are several ways to install housepress.
-We'll look at three of them: (1) classic install by uploading phantomthemes to a WordPress install, (2) using npm, and (3) using the theme directory in WordPress.
+We'll look at three of them: (1) classic install by uploading phantomthemes to a WordPress install,and (2) using the theme directory in WordPress.

 ### Classic install
 - Download the housepress folder from GitHub or from [https://phantomthemes.com/items/housepress-wordpress-theme/](https://phantomthemes.com/items/housepress-wordpress-theme/)